List of That Time I Got Reincarnated as a Slime characters: Lizardmen/Dragonewts

-Soka is the sister of Gabiru.
+Souka is the sister of Gabiru.
 She was the former leader of the guards of the lizardmen chieftain.
 After forming the Jura forest alliance with Rimuru, her father Abil sends her to serve Rimuru to gain some experience.
 She evolves into a Dragonewt with wings and a more human-like appearance after having been named by Rimuru; this was due to her infatuation with Souei and wish to be of use to him.
 Afterwards, she and her comrades join Souei as the spy-corps.